FrankWorldview/blockchain/Async.md

 ---

 ## What is a Promise in JavaScript?
-A Promise represents a future value — the result of an asynchronous operation that will arrive later.
+A Promise is an object that represents a future value — the result of an asynchronous operation that will arrive later.

+A Promise does NOT contain the value immediately.

 ---

 ## States of a Promise
 A Promise can be in one of three states:

-- `Pending`: The operation is still ongoing
+- `Pending`: still running
-- `Fulfilled`: The operation completed successfully
+- `Fulfilled`: succeeded
-- `Rejected`: The operation failed
+- `Rejected`: failed

 ---